Transitional Care Program

 Often our patients face difficulty in managing the crisis that leads to hospitalization, or support with an alternative to hospitalization, or in returning to the community following a hospital stay.
-Transitional Care helps to stabilize the individual, and reduce the distress and increase the success of a return to the community by providing transitional treatment supports and facilitating community linkages.
+Transitional Care helps to stabilize the individual, reduce the distress, and increase the success of a return to the community by providing transitional treatment supports and facilitating community linkages.

 Transitional Care Referrals